What are surcharges?

 - Go to the Customer Details page.

-- Use the toggle Surcharging to activate or deactivate surcharges for a specific customer.
+- Use the toggle Surcharges to activate or deactivate surcharges for a specific customer.

 In bulk